AdobeDocs/analytics.en/help/components/locations/configure-import-locations.md

 <!-- This page is almost duplicated with the "Configure cloud export locations" article in CJA.
 Differences are that Snowflake isn't supported here and there is a Suffix field for each account type. -->

 You can configure a cloud account (and a location on that account).
-Locations can be used for any of the following purposes:
+A single location can be used for any one of the following purposes (a single location cannot be associated with multiple purposes, such as Data Feeds and Data Warhouse, or Data Warehouse and Classification sets):

 * Exporting files using [Data Feeds](/help/export/analytics-data-feed/create-feed.md)
 * Exporting reports using [Data Warehouse](/help/export/data-warehouse/create-request/dw-request-report-destinations.md)